Dr Minas Liarokapis

 Analysis, modelling and development of soft, adaptive exogloves for rehabilitation and human augmentation.

-Formulation of advanced learning schemes for the EMG/EEG based control of robotic and prosthetic devices.
+Formulation of advanced learning schemes for the EMG based control of robotic and prosthetic devices.

 Teleoperation and Telemanipulation